Mongo2Go/Mongo2Go/README.md

 ![Logo](src/mongo2go_200_200.png)

 Mongo2Go is a managed wrapper around the latest MongoDB binaries.
-It targets **.NET 4.6** and works with Windows, Linux and OS X (last two via Mono).
+It targets **.NET 4.6** and works with Windows, Linux and macOS (last two via Mono).
-This Nuget package contains the executables of _mongod_, _mongoimport_ and _mongoexport_ **v3.2.7 for Windows, Linux and OS X** .
+This Nuget package contains the executables of _mongod_, _mongoimport_ and _mongoexport_ **v3.2.7 for Windows, Linux and macOS** .

 Mongo2Go has two use cases: